 Enrollment Contract & LOA (Letter of Acceptance) Policy:

-If you have received a decision from Can-College confirming your admission approval, Congratulations!
+If you have received a decision from Can-College confirming your admission approval, congratulations!
 We look forward to seeing you at Can-College!

 Enrollment and Confirming Acceptance

-Accepted: If your letter indicates you have been accepted into your program, the next step is for you to confirm your intention to come to Can-College by sending your confirmation fee payment.
+1. Accepted: If your letter indicates you have been accepted into your program, the next step is for you to confirm your intention to come to Can-College by sending your confirmation fee payment.
 Full instructions are in your Letter of Acceptance.

-Accepted with Conditions: If your acceptance letter indicates you are accepted with conditions, it will include a list of one or more conditions that you must meet to earn a seat in your program.
+2. Accepted with Conditions: If your acceptance letter indicates you are accepted with conditions, it will include a list of one or more conditions that you must meet to earn a seat in your program.
 You should work to meet these conditions as soon as possible.
 Your seat in your program is not secured until we have received verification that all conditions have been met.

 A condition may be as simple as providing additional academic documentation, or it might be something like needing to upgrade English or math skills.
 Your Letter of Acceptance will have all the information.

-Note: Your seat in your program is not saved until all conditions have been met, tuition fees have been paid in full and proof of Study Permit approval has been received by Can-College.
+Note: Your seat in your program is not saved until all conditions have been met, tuition fees have been paid in full, and proof of study permit approval has been received by Can-College.
 Be sure to send us proof of Study Permit acceptance as soon as you receive it, otherwise, you may lose your seat.